Philippine Rural Reconstruction Movement

-The Philippine Rural Reconstruction Movement, abbreviated as PRRM, is a non-governmental organization and institution formed in 1952 to assist peasants in the Philippines.
-As a movement, it was initiated by upper and middle class group of individuals based on the experiences gained from the rural reconstruction and development done in China during the beginning of the 1900s.
+The Philippine Rural Reconstruction Movement, abbreviated as PRRM, is a non-governmental organization and institution formed in 1952.
+As a movement, it was initiated by upper and middle class group of individuals.
 After World War II, among its tasks had been the establishment of cooperatives in rural communities.
 It was the inspiration for the founding of the Federation of Free Farmers in 1953, as well as the birthing of organizations similar to PRRM in other countries such as Thailand, Colombia, India, and Guatemala.
-Its main office is in Quezon City, which became possible through Dr. Yen's establishment of another related organization during the 1960s, namely the International Institute of Rural Reconstruction (IIRR).
+Its main office is in Quezon City.

 Historical background

-In the 1900s, the Philippine Rural Reconstruction Movement was founded and inspired by its then leader Dr. Y.C.
-James "Jimmy" Yen (also known as Yan Yangchu), a national of China.
-It was brought to the Philippines, specifically in Nueva Ecija and then also in Rizal province, by Filipinos such as Conrado Benitez, a person connected to the University of the Philippines, with the vision to empowering and developing rural communities and the aim of providing training on self-government and on how such communities can sustain itself globally, nationally, and locally.
+In the 1950s, the Philippine Rural Reconstruction Movement was founded and inspired by its then leader Dr. Y.C.
+James "Jimmy" Yen (also known as Yan Yangchu) Dr. Yen, a national of China, drew on his experience in the Rural Reconstruction Movement there in the 1930s and 1940s.
+It began work in Nueva Ecija and then also in Rizal province, led by Filipinos such as Conrado Benitez of the University of the Philippines, with the aim of providing training in self-government and how such communities can sustain themselves globally, nationally, and locally.

-Apart from Conrado Benitez, original members of PRRM's Board of Trustees also included Salvador Araneta, Cornelio Balmaceda, Cecilio Putong, Juan Salcedo, Jr., Asuncion A. Perez, Gil Puyat, Paul R. Parrette, Manuel P. Manahan, and Albino Z. Sycip.
-Apart from Benitez, Sycip, Putong and Salcedo, Jr., PRRM's original incorporators also included Esteban E. Abada, Eulogio Rodriguez, Jr., Roland Renne, Juan Cojuangco, Oscar B. Arellano, and Jose S. Camus.
-Former directors include Josefa Jara Martinez.

 In 1970, former Philippine Secretary of Health and Senator Dr. Juan Flavier, conveyed his experiences working with and for PRRM in his book Doctor to the Barrios.

 In 2009, PRRM became a partner of the Ayala Foundation USA, with the task of building potable water facilities within chosen Philippine barangays.

 Goals

-Among its present-day roles is the promotion of sustainable agriculture, technologies in the fishing business and farming, agroforestry, planning and implementation of managing resources in communities, the fight against ignorance through education, the fight against poverty through livelihood training, the fight against diseases through health education, improvement in access to justice, restoration of cohesion and connection among and between communities, creation of livelihood, environmental stewardship, awareness of public policies, and the dissemination of information to other Philippine and Asian non-governmental organizations.
+Among its present-day roles is the promotion of sustainable agriculture, technologies in the fishing business and farming, agroforestry, planning and implementation of managing resources in communities, improvement in access to justice, and the dissemination of information to other Philippine and Asian non-governmental organizations.